Yale-LILY/yale-lily.github.io/spider.md

                        <h2>Leaderboard - Execution with Values</h2>
                     </div>
                     <p align="left">
                     <div class="left"> Our current models do not predict any value in SQL conditions so that we do not provide execution accuracies.
 However, we encourage you to provide it in the future submissions.
-For value prediction, your model should be able to 1) copy from the question inputs, 2) retrieve from the database content (database content is available), or 3) generate numbers (e.g. 3 in "LIMIT 3").
+For value prediction, your model should be able to 1) copy from the question inputs, 2) retrieve from the database content (database content is available), or 3) generate numbers (e.g. 3 in "LIMIT 3"). <i>Notice: </i> Test results after May 02, 2020 are reported on the new release (collected some annotation errors).
                     </div>
                     </p>
                     <table class="table performanceTable">